Ryka Aoki’s Light from Uncommon Stars

 Lilith’s Brood

-Lilith's Brood is a collection of the three books in Octavia Butler's Xenogenesis trilogy.
-Amazing books, all of them--well written and thought provoking.
-In this story, humans have nearly wiped themselves out with nuclear winter, only to be "saved" by an alien species.
-These three stories follow one woman, Lilith,…
+Lilith’s Brood is a collection of the three books in Octavia Butler’s Xenogenesis trilogy.
+Amazing books, all of them–well written and thought provoking.
+In this story, humans have nearly wiped themselves out with nuclear winter, only to be “saved” by an alien species.
+These three stories follow one woman, Lilith, and her progeny as they […]

 TJ Young & The Orishas is an exciting new fantasy series by Antoine Bendele.
 If you like coming-of-age magic stories, read this for sure.
-I have actually only read the first one--The Gatekeeper's Staff.
-(Oh--and also a little short story that you can get when you sign up for Antoine…
+I have actually only read the first one–The Gatekeeper’s Staff.
+(Oh–and also a little short story that you can get when you sign up for Antoine Bendele’s newsletter.)
+Still, that’s enough […]

 Versatile Layer